Data in Action

 ktCO₂eq

-Kilotons of CO₂ equivalent – 1,000 tons of CO₂ or the equivalent amount of other greenhouse gases.
+Kilotonnes of CO₂ equivalent – 1,000 tonnes of CO₂ or the equivalent amount of other greenhouse gases.

 Pareto Front

-Set of optimal solutions where no objective can be improved without worsening another (e.g., costs vs. CO₂).
+A set of optimal solutions where no objective can be improved without worsening another one (e.g. costs vs. CO₂).

 Power-to-Gas